1. How long should I expect to wait for my number plates?

 No, they will not.
 All vehicles have their fitting holes in different places and for this reason we do not pre-drill your number plates.
 We always recommend that you use the sticky pads provided.

-5. Will the warranty cover my plates If I have drilled through or close to the gel?
+5. Will the warranty cover my plates If I have drilled through or close to the lettering?

-No, sorry as the gel is very delicate.
-Please do not drill through the gel or very close to the gel as it can cause the gel to come off the plate.
-We always recommend that you use the sticky pads provided or purchase some more sticky pads.
+No, sorry as the lettering is very delicate.
+Please do not drill through the lettering or very close to the lettering as it can cause the character to come off the plate.
+We always recommend that you use the sticky pads provided or purchase some more sticky pads for a better piece of mind.

 6. How long do I have to cancel my order?